Cassumbra/dod-ecsrii-community/README.md

 ### MAGIC TRAINING [CHANGE]

 - Certified Mage changed to You, D.M.A.:  +4 Savvy, +1 Sagacity.
-- Wizarding Associate changed to Certamen Certified; gives 2 Savvy, 2 Sagacity, and ability to cast Certamen Circle (breakonmove, -100 dodge/counter, -10 EDR/crit, +50 Haywire/MRes/Mref, +8 Magic Regen.)
+- Wizarding Associate changed to Certamen Certified; gives 2 Savvy, 2 Sagacity, and ability to cast Certamen Circle (breakonmove, -100 dodge/counter, -10 Enemy Dodge Reduction/crit, +50 Haywire/MRes/Mref, +8 Magic Regen.)
 - Extraplanar Concenration given an 8% chance to Attract Unwanted Extraplanar Attention.
 - Master of Magic changed to The Master Spell; gives 5 Sagacity, 5 Savvy, and a buff granting +100 Haywire and +10 Magic Power.
 Buff is removed on cast.